Oregon Bottle Bill: Under 5,000 square feet

 Bottle return machines are provided for retailers' convenience.
 Even when machines are broken, retailers continue to have legal obligations to accept containers even if they have to hand count them.

+Unlawful refusal

+In 2025, The Oregonian newspaper found unlawful refusal of containers at convenience store is "pervasive".
+7 out of 10 convenience stores contacted by the newspaper refused to accept containers while one location set their own quantity limit arbitrarily.
+In December 2022, the Market of Choice location in the Central Eastside neighborhood of Portland started refusing bottle returns while fully aware of their obligations under law to process bottle redemptions.
+Market of Choice chose to be fined and rather than comply with the law.

 Redemption value flow

 State law mandates a payment of redemption value upon presentation of container.
 Deposit initiator is not required and charging deposit to consumers is voluntary.
 Bottle deposit is generally initiated by distributors and charged on each transaction.
 Covered products sold within the State of Oregon must read "OR 10c" for compliance purposes.
 For redemption purposes, OBRC's BottleDrop service will redeem all covered containers regardless of marking.
 Deposit that is not redeemed is kept by distributors such as Columbia Distributing and Maletis Beverages.
 Willamette Weeks Nigel Jaquiss was uncertain about the environmental benefits but opined "the increase will create a big payday for the companies that distribute beer and soda."
 The Oregon legislature has given the OLCC the authority to enforce and administer the Bottle Bill.

 In 2016, OLCC refused to release the monetary value of the deposit kept by distributors when Willamette Week asked for it.
 OLCC responded "we are forbidden from releasing any numbers other than a percentage".
 The newspaper appealed to the Oregon Department of Justice which ordered the numbers be released as a matter of public record in September 2016.
 The newspaper said that the beverage industry lobbyist Paul Romain said the distributor wanted the individual companies numbers private.
 The data showed that distributors were keeping about $30 million annually.
 OBRC had 450 employees and a budget of $44 million for 2019.
 During the same year, $29 million of the budget was paid for with unredeemed bottles.
 Remaining were paid by cash contributions from grocers and distributors.